|

 visitors will see a $1,000,000 "mineral mountain" of ore with miniature models showing gold mining operations and a $1,000,000

-of the electric eye, television, electronic music, atom-smashing, chemical agriculture.
-The latest sub-stratosphere transport
+demonstrations of the electric eye, television, electronic music, atom-smashing, chemical agriculture.
+The latest

-planes--even Douglas Corrigan's famed "Corrigan Crate"--will be on exhibition.
-Forty or more foreign nations will exhibit
+sub-stratosphere transport planes--even Douglas Corrigan's famed "Corrigan Crate"--will be on exhibition.
+Forty or more foreign

 The island's colors, stimulating,